mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 than a collective–bargaining organization that obtains the use of bulk freighters (usually from McClellan Factors) for its members.
 AKERUT
-An anagram of ‘Tukera’, Akerut is a wholly–owned subsidiary of that Megacorporation.
+An anagram of 'Tukera', Akerut is a wholly–owned subsidiary of that Megacorporation.
 It operates a fleet of vessels based out of the Aramis subsector, plying routes into the Imperium and across the border into the Vargr Extents.
 Akerut, like its parent corporation, maintains facilities within commercial starports, allowing its ships preferential docking at private berths.
-This has led to a couple of ‘customs irregularities’ in the past but there have been no recent allegations.
+This has led to a couple of 'customs irregularities' in the past but there have been no recent allegations.
 AL MORAI
-One of the larger non–Megacorporations of the region, Al Morai is a shipping firm based out of Mora and is often referred to as a ‘sector line’ in merchant–service parlance.
+One of the larger non–Megacorporations of the region, Al Morai is a shipping firm based out of Mora and is often referred to as a 'sector line' in merchant–service parlance.
 This simply means that it serves an area roughly a sector in size.
 Al Morai vessels operate in Deneb sector as well as much of the Spinward Marches.
 The firm also conducts exploratory trade, which is more usually the province of smaller lines.
 It is also one of the few shipping lines to own specialized warships.
-These ‘route protectors’ are small escort– sized ships that patrol the routes used by Al Morai and accompany some flights.
-Less well known is the firm’s extensive network of information–gathering assets which pass along what they learn about smuggling and piracy to the Imperial Navy.
+These 'route protectors' are small escort– sized ships that patrol the routes used by Al Morai and accompany some flights.
+Less well known is the firm's extensive network of information–gathering assets which pass along what they learn about smuggling and piracy to the Imperial Navy.
 ARKESH SPACERS